apwheele/Blog_Code/Quarto/ReportTemplate/README.md

     quarto pandoc -o custom-reference-doc.docx --print-default-data-file reference.docx

 That will produce a default template.
-I don't even know how I figured out how to get the tables to inherit correctly anymore (it is not straightforward,
+I don't even know how I figured out how to get the tables to inherit correctly anymore (it is not straightforward, something to do with the change in the default Table vs TableNormal or something like that in the newer docx).

+Tables to me are super-important, so I spent much time getting a nice looking default table that works nicely with Quarto/Pandoc.
+So you can set the column format mostly the in Python side using the Ipython function `Markdown`, and they turn into nice word tables.
+Tables and different elements in the default template share certain things, so if you change one they sometimes propogate to the other (so I can't figure out how to make a table have a different default font for example).

 See some of the notes about multi-column layouts in the qmd file.
 If you want multi-column *without* borders, you need to not have a border in your default tables.